Jubto/MainstreamMinds/README.md

 ```shell
 docker-compose up -d
 ```
+(Note: Depending on your OS and installation, you may have to run these commands as `docker compose ...` instead.
+You may also require root permissions, ie `sudo`)

 Upon first launch this will trigger a build of all the images for the services but upon subsequent runs it will not.
 As such if any of the source files for the backend or frontend have changed